tomasmcguinness/shelly-detached-mode-python-ha-watchdog/README.md

 ## restore.py

 This script essentially reverses the failsafe and will set the `btn_type` to `detached` for all the relays in the `setup.json` file.
+It will also switch them back to "On" in case anyone turned one off.
 Like `failsafe.py`, this script is provided so you can test it and manually execute it.